stfc/cloud-docs/source/ImproveTheDocs.rst

 Setting Up a local development environment
 ------------------------------------------

-The following assumes you are using Windows Subsystem for Linux with Ubuntu 20.04 LTS with GitHub Desktop to manage interaction with GitHub.
+The following assumes you are using Ubuntu 18.04 or 20.04 LTS through Windows Subsystem for Linux or natively with GitHub Desktop to manage interaction with GitHub.

 Create a fork on GitHub and clone it into GitHub desktop.